South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 • Continue occupying the rental premises until the landlord has followed proper eviction processes.

-• Have their repair and maintenance reports addressed within 14 days of being reported.
+• Have their repairs and maintenance reports addressed within 14 days of being reported.

 • Be treated respectfully and fairly per the provisions of South Carolina Fair Housing laws.

-• Be provided with requisite disclosures prior to signing the rental agreement.
+• Be provided with requisite written notice and disclosures prior to signing the rental agreement.

-• Terminate the lease without penalty for legally justified reasons including landlord harassment or if the rental premises becomes uninhabitable.
+• Terminate the lease agreement or rental agreement without penalty for legally justified reasons including landlord harassment or if the rental premises becomes uninhabitable.

-• Receive proper, written notice when the landlord wishes to terminate a month-to-month lease.
+• Receive proper, written notice when the landlord wishes to terminate a month-to-month lease agreement.

 • Live in peace and privacy without unnecessary disruptions.

-• Occupy a habitable property that meets South Carolina’s basic safety, health, building and housing codes.
+• Occupy a habitable rental property that meets South Carolina’s basic safety, health, building and housing codes.

 South Carolina tenants also have an obligation for certain things.